-AS4030 is grounded in the same curricular content as AS4050 but is designed especially for students who need more intensive practice to develop their skills in critical reading, interpretation, and academic writing.
+AS4051W and AS4052W are grounded in the same curricular content as AS4051 and AS4052, but are designed especially for students who need more intensive practice to develop their skills in critical reading, interpretation, and academic writing.
 Working collaboratively in small groups and with their teachers, students hone their skills in reading, in analyzing what they read, and in planning, developing, and writing the academic essay.

 "American Studies certainly helped prepare me for college and life beyond as I was equipped with the tools to break down and understand any subject or topic through analytical and evidence-based thinking.
 I was also better prepared for college because I was taught to write in a way that didn't just summarize facts or historical events, but to critique and analyze history through a cultural lens."

 "The class was a fantastic opportunity to learn about some of the more forgotten and less glorious parts of the American past, and, on many occasions, sparked rich class discussion on myriad subjects and current events.
 I appreciate the seamless synthesis of facts and primary source literary analysis that my teachers employed to make our country’s history more vivid and personal than it would be in a traditional history class."